Arcane Mage DPS Spell Summary — Shadowlands 9.1

 Arcane Blast is your main filler and nuke, and generates 1 Arcane Charge when cast.
 This spell has a low Mana cost when you have no Arcane Charges, but can make your Mana bar disappear in only a handful of casts at 4 Arcane Charges.
 It has no travel time, which makes it great for instantly applying damage, or finishing off an important add.

-Arcane Missiles is a channeled spell that deals slightly more damage than Arcane Blast does at 3 Arcane Charges.
-It can be cast at any time, but in practice is only used in combination with the Clearcasting proc, which makes it cost no Mana and channel 20% faster.
+Arcane Missiles is a channeled spell that deals more damage then Arcane Blast.
+It can be cast at any time, but in practice is only used in combination with the Clearcasting proc, which makes it cost no Mana, channel 20% faster and cause an additional missile to fire.
 Any Mana you spend on damaging abilities (and Spellsteal) has a chance to proc Clearcasting.
 Arcane Missiles has a relatively slow travel which means you should avoid casting it on any target that is about to die, as it may not reach in time.

 Arcane Barrage is an instant cast spell that clears your Arcane Charges, making your Arcane Blast cheaper to cast again.
 This ability is used as a reset button to help you maintain a stable Mana pool.
 You can generate charges with Arcane Blast and Arcane Explosion.
 Arcane Barrage itself hits relatively hard when used at 4 Arcane Charges, especially on multiple targets.